-This course prepares the student to diagnose, repair and service automotive electronic systems and components.
-Lab exercises include diagnosis, disassembly, and repair of electronic components such as computerized engine controls, electronic ignition, electronic fuel injection, and other accessories.
+This course prepares the student to diagnose, repair, and service automotive electronic systems and components.
+Laboratory exercises include diagnosis, disassembly, and repair of electronic components such as computerized engine controls, electronic ignition, electronic fuel injection, and other accessories.
 Prerequisites: AUT 202

-AUT 205 - Manual Transmissions/Transaxle......(4:3:2) This course introduces the student to various manual transmissions and transaxles and related components, their operations and service and repair procedures.
-Laboratory activities include handson exercises on transmissions and transaxles as well as related systems and components.
-Prerequisites: AUT 123 or AUT 153.
+AUT 205 - Manual Transmissions/Transaxle(3:2:4)

+This course introduces the student to various manual transmissions and transaxles and related components, including their operations and service and repair procedures.
+Laboratory activities include hands-on exercises on transmissions and transaxles as well as related systems and components.
+Prerequisites: (Test score or MAT 012 or NCS 012 or MAT 015 or MAT 119 or MAT 120 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181) and (AUT 123 or AUT 153)